 Anette Carlisle has a long history of involvement in education, in governance, and in working to make a better Texas.
 A visionary community leader with a scientific approach to solutions, Anette is a social entrepreneur.
 She addresses root causes of systemic problems by using data analysis, integrating existing resources, and building diverse teams to drive community change.
 Anette is well-known for her persistence in recruiting participation for community change.

 Michele Jersak is a counselor at Century College and has worked in the Minnesota State Colleges and University system for close to 20 years.
-In addition to meeting with students one-on-one, she has taught classes in career development, leadership development and first year experience.
-She is the lead project developer of the GPS LifePlan project, a holistic, open-access on-line planning tool for students seeking to navigate the college experience and find the career that will help them affirm their values and utilize their talents.
+In addition to meeting with students one-on-one, she has taught classes in career development, leadership development, and first-year experience.
+She is the lead project developer of the GPS LifePlan project, a holistic, open-access online planning tool for students seeking to navigate the college experience and find the career that will help them affirm their values and utilize their talents.

 Mary Lang lives in Beloit, Wisconsin, and is the bookkeeper for Beloit Memorial High School.
 Mary has held many positions in the educational field for the past 17 years, from school bus driver to district special education system administrator to the position she currently holds as bookkeeper.
 Since attending CAB’s Poverty and Poverty Coaching Institute, Mary has used her position to teach ALL district employees how to communicate better with not only the students living in the crisis of poverty, but also their families.

 Russell Lowery-Hart, Ph.D., currently serves as president of Amarillo College, recently named a Leader College for Achieving the Dream.
 His leadership is focused on improving student success through systemic and cultural change.